cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 ### Migration

-We can migrate nodes one by one by iterating the version.
+We can migrate nodes through the following steps:

-- Iterate the version in order, and get the root node for the specific version.
-- Iterate the tree based on the root and pick only nodes the node version is the same as the given version.
+- Export the snapshot of the tree from the original version.
-- Store them using the new node key format.
+- Import the snapshot to the new version.
+	- Track the nonce for the same version using int32 array of the version length.
+	- Assign the `nodeKey` when saving the node.

 ### Pruning